 “Which is better?
-CoolSculpting?
-Liposuction?”
-This is by far one of the most common questions I hear from patients, friends, and family in and around Fort Myers, FL, who want to smooth their curves and tone up.
+Liposuction?
+CoolSculpting?”
+At my Naples practice near Fort Myers, FL, this is by far one of the most common questions I hear from patients who want to smooth their curves and tone up.
 Most of the time, they’ve done some research and learned that these treatments are 2 of the most popular procedure options, but knowing which one will deliver the best results is where we step in.
 And while it would be easy to give one straight answer to that question, the truth is, it all depends.

 Surgical vs. Nonsurgical

+How much does CoolSculpting cost versus liposuction?
 As with most cosmetic procedures, the price will vary depending on the areas of the body being treated.
-However, there are many instances where the cost is pretty similar for both CoolSculpting and liposuction.
+There are many instances where the cost is pretty similar for both CoolSculpting and liposuction.
 Most patients get the results they want with a single, more expensive liposuction treatment, while CoolSculpting may require 3 treatments to achieve similar results.
 This depends on the area being treated and the goals of the patient, but you get the idea.
 In the end, the prices are very similar.

 Because they’re nonsurgical and noninvasive, CoolSculpting treatments have little to no downtime.
 Most patients return to their daily routine — work, housework, gym, caring for family — immediately after their treatment.
 You will be sore for about 3 days after, but it will feel more like the effects of an intense workout.

 After liposuction, patients need 1 to 3 days of downtime.
 The first few days after the procedure should be spent relaxing and not moving around much more than walking around the house.
 A compression garment should be worn for about 2 weeks after treatment.
 Swelling will linger for about 3 weeks after the procedure, but will not be very noticeable.